kedro-org/kedro/docs/source/visualisation/visualise_charts_with_plotly.md

 # Visualise charts in Kedro-Viz

-Kedro-Viz supports integration with Plotly and MatPlotLib so that you can share your data insights while exploring your pipeline.
-This page describes how you can set it up to make interactive visualisations of your Kedro projects.
+This page describes how to make interactive visualisations of your Kedro projects with Kedro-Viz, which supports integration with [Plotly](https://plotly.com/python/) and [Matplotlib](https://matplotlib.org/).

 ## Visualisation with Plotly

-[Plotly](https://plotly.com/python/) is a free and open source Python library that combines with Kedro-Viz to output interactive charts as part of pipeline visualisation.

-### The spaceflights project
 We use the [spaceflights tutorial](../tutorial/spaceflights_tutorial.md) and add a reporting pipeline that uses Plotly.
 Even if you have not yet worked through the tutorial, you can still follow this example; you'll need to use the [Kedro starter for the spaceflights tutorial](https://github.com/kedro-org/kedro-starters/tree/main/spaceflights) to generate a copy of the project with working code in place:

 From your terminal: